sicsr-aakash/1190_KnowYourCity/README.md

 Click on Play to answer the questions.
 The quiz qill get over when the timer expires.
 You will get 30 seconds to answer each question.

-Contact (email id or mailing list link/google-group):-
+Contact (email id or mailing list link/google-group):- gayatri.venugopal@sicsr.ac.in

 GNU GPL Version 3, 29 June 2007.